judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 VERY IMPORTANT:  If you don't have any other I2C devices on the bus with your master and slave Arduinos, you might well need pull-up resistors on the
 SCL and SDA lines.
 Use 5 or 10 kilohms.
 Otherwise the slave might hang after processing one data packet.

 A variant of this slave software can also process a varied set of commands from the master.
-It includes a watchdog-petting command, commands to store and retrieve data to and from the slave's EEPROM, a configurable serial parser, and support for an I2c bootloader.
+It includes a watchdog-petting command, commands to store and retrieve data to and from the slave's EEPROM, a configurable serial parser, and support for an I2c bootloader, allowing its firmware to be changed in-circuit by a master.

 https://github.com/judasgutenberg/Arduino_I2C_Slave_With_Commands